firecakes/cakelandish/README.md

 My RSS feed is at `https://cakelandish.firecakesworld.com/feed.atom`.

-NOTE: The minimum Deno version recommended is `v1.41.0`.
+NOTE: The minimum Deno version required is `v2.1.2`.

 ## Compiling